 I’m not heartless.
 I really want to respect people’s autonomy.
 I obviously want to help people stay alive long enough to get better, but I don’t really have any personal investment in maintaining the suicide rate at exactly zero if the human costs of doing so are too high.
 I just want to do more good for my patients than harm.
 So finally I give up and go ask a superior, and they always say the same thing.
 Commit.

 (Doctor’s attorney: “But didn’t you specifically ask not be treated?”
 Patient: “Yes, but I wasn’t in my right mind.
-Maybe the fact that I was undergoing psychiatric evaluation just after a suicide attempt should have clued you in!“)
+Maybe the fact that I was undergoing evaluation at a psychiatric hospital should have clued you in!“)

 I want to do what’s right for my patients.
 But I also want to follow the law.
 And I also want to avoid losing my livelihood and everything I have.
 There have been times I may have slightly bent certain standards, when the moral pull was so strong I wasn’t going to be able to sleep at night otherwise.
 But on the main, I don’t want to last only three years in the business.
 That’s not good for me, and it’s not good for patients who I might otherwise be able to help.